 Suu Kyi narrowly escaped with her life, but seventy of her party did not.
 She was detained for a month in Insein Prison before returning to house arrest.

-In 2008, against all expectation, the government proposed new legislation to open up parliament to other political parties, while reserving 25% of the seats to military appointees.
+Later that year, against all expectations, the government proposed new legislation to open up parliament to other political parties, while reserving 25% of the seats to military appointees.
 In 2010 Aung San Suu Kyi was released from house arrest however she was barred from becoming president due to the stipulation that the president cannot have a spouse or children which hold another nationality to Burmese.

 In April the following year the NLD candidates swept the board in parliamentary by-elections and Aung San Suu Kyi was elected as a member of the national parliament and the de facto leader of the opposition.
 Following the election the European Union suspended all non-military sanctions against Burma for a year.